SiphesihleMposelwa1/GitHub-Portfolio/README.md

 ## 📜 Certificates

-- Web Development Certificate
+- AI for All
-- Java Programming Certificate
+- FNB FULL-STACK
-- SQL Fundamentals Certificate
+- AI Foundation Associate

-🔗 (Add links or images below)
+-  AI for Career Growth